 The top summary section of your résumé should be like the inside jacket cover of a book or the coming attractions for a movie.
 It’s all about the storytelling.
 The Professional Experience Section is the actual story and should include basics such as company name, description, dates, your title and responsibilities.
 What is commonly omitted is explaining what was going on in this company before you arrived and what you did to address what you found, with supporting metrics and the legacy you leave behind there.

 At the executive level, more than 80 percent of the over $200K jobs are not posted online.
 The more you earn the less likely your next job will be posted online.
 The fact is, you need to be comfortable networking.
 To run an effective executive job search campaign you must network with people you know and those you don’t.
-Sometimes it will be one-to-one and sometimes it will be in groups, like ExecuNet networking meetings – you really need to attend these.
+Sometimes it will be one-to-one and sometimes it will be in groups.
 Face-to-face, online and on the phone are all formats you must utilize.

 No matter the format, it is essential to have a 30-60 second “Networking Pitch” with which you are comfortable and fluent.
 Practice.
 Practice.
 Practice… and then practice some more.
 Your pitch should be based on your unique value proposition and you should have a “leave behind” that will help you stand out and be remembered.
 The Networking ValuGraphic is the perfect device for this challenge.
 Networking is not the place for résumés, but the Networking ValuGraphic makes it easy for others to remember you and is something they can share on your behalf.
 It’s got the “Wow!” factor you need when networking with strangers and makes it easier for people you already know to help you.
 Telling your network “I’m looking” isn’t going to get you far.
 Explain exactly what you are looking for and provide the proper (not a résumé) leave behind for them.